Photo of Harvest Food Hub sales counter

 The Harvest Food Hub is Gearing Up for the 2024 Season!

-• Farm Box Registration opens soon for our weekly Farm Box, available Thursdays during growing season.
-Sign up for the Farm Box here.
+• Farm Box Subscription: Registration is now open for our weekly Farm Box subscription.
+Pick-up will be every Thursday from June 27, 2024 -Oct 10, 2024.
+Sign up for the Farm Box today!

 • Location: 310 W. Animas Street